 The most famous high treks in the Dolomites are probably the long-distance hut-to-hut Alta Via 1 and Alta Via 2.
 These hikes traverse the range.
 The Alta Via 1 unfolds north/south over 120kms (75 miles) from Dobbiaco to Belluno; and in Corvara, our base, Collett’s is close to its highest point at Rifugio Lagazuoi (2752m).
 The Alta Via 2 is a 13-stage route stretching 174kms (108 miles) from Bressanone to Feltre; it also passes right through our walking domain in the central Dolomites, crossing the colossal Sella (3152m), Corvara’s iconic western backdrop, from the Gardena Pass to the Pordoi Pass.

 The most recognisable peaks in the Dolomites are the Tre Cime di Lavaredo (Three Peaks of Lavaredo) on the eastern side of Cortina.
 In German, they are known as the ‘Three Teeth’ (Drei Zinnern) and inevitably they make a good hunting ground for high level treks.
-But such is the iconic status of these jagged gems, I feel duty-bound to mention the 6 mile Tre Cime Circuit Trek, which is in condition between June and October.
+Such is the iconic status of these jagged gems, I feel duty-bound to mention the 6 mile Tre Cime Circuit Trek, which is in condition between June and October.
 With a total ascent of 400m, I would categorise it as moderate, but it is high altitude, panoramically sensational, pure Dolomites, and unquestionably famous in the hiking community.

 Seven of the best challenging hikes in the Dolomites